Dave Gaskin

-David Marjoribanks Gaskin (born 1945), is a male former athlete who competed for England.
+David Marjoribanks Gaskin (born Q1.
+1945), is a male former athlete who competed for England.

-Athletics career
+Biography

 Gaskin was selected by England to represent his country in decathlon and long jump events.
 He was a two times National championship runner-up in decathlon.

+In 1966, he was serving with the Royal Air Force at Cranwell and was a member of the Liverpool Pembroke Athletic Club.

-He represented England in the decathlon, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He represented the England team in the decathlon and long jump, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.